manutechwriter/npstest/docs/index.md

 ## :writing_hand: Contribution

 This project is built using Markdown.
-If you have suggestions, corrections or new content to add, you can follow these steps using GitHub and your command line interface to contribute:
+If you have suggestions, corrections or new content to add, you can follow these steps using GitHub and your command-line interface to contribute:

 1. Fork [this repository](https://github.com/manutechwriter/npstest).
 2. Create a branch: `git checkout -b my-feature`.